Immigration Law

 Who Enforces the Voting Rights Act of 1965?

-Federal observers prepare reports on their observations, which can later be used as evidence in voting discrimination claims.
+The federal government uses federal observers.
+These federal observers monitor elections and vote counting to ensure no discrimination.
+Federal observers prepare reports on their observations.
+These can later be used as evidence in voting discrimination claims.

 How Can I Change My Address on My Voter Registration Record?